-Most Colleges offer accommodation in a range of price bands to suit different budgets.
-As a rough guide, the rent for a 30-week year for most single study bedrooms is as follows:
+As a rough guide, the rent for a 30-week year for most single study bedrooms is currently as follows:

-See individual College websites for more information about the accommodation available.
+See individual College websites for details about accommodation and costs.

 At Cambridge, you don’t have to choose between ‘catered’ or ‘self-catered’ accommodation – Colleges provide basic self-catering facilities as well as cafeterias/dining halls.
-Some levy a charge towards the running costs of the College kitchens – the kitchen facilities charge – and then offer meals at lower prices.
+Some levy a separate charge towards the running costs of the College kitchens – the kitchen facilities charge – while others include this within their accommodation costs.
 A small number of Colleges require you to have a certain number of meals in the Buttery or dining hall each term (see individual College websites for details).

 - Individual meals typically cost £3-£6.

 - Many Colleges have regular 'formal halls' (three-course dinners) that are also great value at around £8-£16.